Gathering user feedback is one of the most essential approaches to creating a product the users and market will love.

 Fortunately, most of the product development methodologies allow for doing at early development stages – starting from your idea validation and ending with real-life testing of your MVP.
 What’s more, collecting customer feedback is a never-ending process for product teams since their preferences may change but your solution still has to be competitive.

-In this article, we will take a look at the practice-proven ways to find out what your users think about your product.
+In this article, we’ll take a look at tried and tested methods and feedback gathering and management tools to help you find out what users think about your product.

 What is User Feedback?

 User feedback is not a customer satisfaction survey or a user experience research.
 User feedback is any information – positive or negative experience – collected directly from users about their experience using our products or services.
 We collect this feedback via many different channels including, but not limited to, live chat, email, phone calls, and more.

 We use user feedback to help us understand what we are doing well and where we can make improvements in our digital products.
 We take action based on the positive or negative user feedback we receive.

 Before starting to collect user feedback, may sure you have clarified the following parameters.

 - Your goal.
 What exactly do you want to find out?
 It can be design aesthetics, usability, user engagement, market demand, users’ preferences, and so on.

 - Your tools.
 Next, prepare a list of tools that will be helpful for reaching out to your customers and getting to know their opinions.